No Dogs Available

 What are “Dogs Like Poppy?”

 “Dogs Like Poppy” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Poppy has earned Championships in the Conformation ring with the AKC, the UKC, and has an International Championship.
 She is versatile and has titles in other activities, including rally, scent work, obedience, dock diving, tricks, and musical freestyle.
 Like most Tollers, she loves water, is training for field, and finds fun frolicking in the snow during the winter months.”